alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

 Let's take the simple neural network and walk through the same, first going through the maths and then the implementation.

-Let's write the  equation of the following two layer neural network
+Let's write the  equation of the following neural network

 ```
 x is the Input
 y is the Output.
 l is the number of layers of the Neural Network.
 a is the activation function ,(we use sigmoid here)